MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-services.md

 - *Understand regions and availability zones.* Every region corresponds to a distinct geographic location.
 Availability zones represent individual physical datacenters within a given region.

-- *Single-region vs. Multiple-regions deployment models*.
+- *Single-region vs. multiple-region deployment model*.
 A single-region deployment model deploys all resources in a single region.
-A multiple-regions deployment model deploys resources across multiple regions.
-A multiple-regions deployment model can improve performance by reducing latency, increasing availability and avoid temporary single region resource capacity constraints.
-However, it can also increase costs and complexity.
+A multiple-region deployment model deploys resources across multiple regions.
+A multiple-region deployment can reduce latency to end users and mitigate capacity constraints.
+However, it can also increase the cost and complexity of the workload.
 Choose the deployment model that best suits your workload needs.

 - *Understand available features.* Different regions have different available features, such as the number of services and availability zones.
 Understand the features that are available in a region before you select it.
 Ensure that a region meets your workload performance needs.